 Our Surf Management Plan seeks to balance the interests of all beach and ocean users to ensure that our beaches are open, inclusive, and remain healthy and clean.
 The vision for the Surf Management Plan is to provide world’s best practice coastal management strategies to preserve and enhance the surf amenity of the Gold Coast.
 The Surf Management Plan also recognises the key role surfing plays in the economy, culture, sporting life and social capital of the city.

 Our beaches are healthy and clean

-Dredging - The City undertakes an annual dredging campaign at Currumbin and Tallebudgera Creeks.
+Dredging - We undertake an annual dredging campaign at Currumbin and Tallebudgera Creeks.
 This program provides many benefits including flood mitigation, improved water quality and minor beach nourishment to southern Palm Beach (Currumbin) and Burleigh Beach (Tallebudgera).